 Long journeys on the Himalayan are made even more convenient with the inclusion of gel seats.
 You can stretch the bike at various speeds while maintaining perfect balance.
 Exceptionally clever.
 In this price range, no other bike comes near to the Himalayan in terms of long-ride comfort.

 The Himalayan is designed to suit people who are 5’10 or taller.
 But that doesn’t rule out the possibility of a short rider swinging a leg over it.
 It has the lowest seat height in the class (800 mm), making it ergonomically friendly for even slightly shorter riders.

 Is Himalayan a good place to start for beginners?

-Ans: The Himalayan is an excellent bike for beginners.
-Simple to ride, relaxed, and, with good tyres, a confident tarmac handler.
-It has enough power to beat 99 per cent of traffic off the lights and (just) enough to ride on the highway.
+The Himalayan is an excellent bike for beginners.
+Simple to ride, relaxed, and, with good tires, a confident tarmac handler.
+It has enough power to beat 99 percent of traffic off the lights and (just) enough to ride on the highway.

 Is Himalayan trustworthy?